FAANG/dcc-metadata/docs/faang_experiment_metadata.md

  * `sequencing location longitude` (*number*) longitude of the sequencing location in decimal degrees.
 Units should be specified as 'decimal degrees'
  * `sequencing date` (*date*) date of sequencing

+Optional:
+ * `sample storage` (*text*) This should document how the sample was stored, from one of these values:
+    * frozen, liquid nitrogen
+    * frozen, -70 freezer
+    * frozen, -150 freezer
+    * frozen, vapor phase
+    * RNAlater, frozen
+    * TRIzol, frozen
+    * paraffin block
+    * cut slide
+    * fresh
+    * ambient temperature
+ * `experimental protocol` (*protocol*) a description of the experiment protocol

 ###Whole-genome bisulfite sequencing

 WGBS experiments should have an `assay type` of [methylation profiling by high throughput sequencing](http://www.ebi.ac.uk/efo/EFO_0002761) and an `experiment target`  of  [DNA methylation](http://purl.obolibrary.org/obo/GO_0006306).

 Required:

+ * `experiment target` (*ontology term*) Should use the term [DNA methylation](http://purl.obolibrary.org/obo/GO_0006306)
  * `bisulfite conversion protocol` (*protocol*)
  * `pcr product isolation protocol` (*protocol*) the protocol for isolating PCR products used for library generation
  * `bisulfite conversion percent` (*number*) bisulfite conversion percent (between 0 and 100)

-###ChIP-seq
+###ChIP-seq standard rules for both histone modifications and input DNA

 ChIP-seq experiments should have an `assay type` of  [ChIP-seq](http://www.ebi.ac.uk/efo/EFO_0002692).
-The `experiment target` is variable.
-Use a child term of [SO:0001700](http://www.sequenceontology.org/browser/current_svn/term/SO:0001700) for histone modifications.

 Examples of the antibody information are from the [H3K4me3 antibody from Diagenode](https://www.diagenode.com/p/h3k4me3-polyclonal-antibody-premium-50-ug-50-ul), used by the BLUEPRINT project.

 Required:

+ * `experiment target` (*ontology term*)
+   * ChIP-seq for histone modifications should use a child term of [histone modification](http://purl.obolibrary.org/obo/SO_0001700)
+   * ChIP-seq input should use the term [input DNA](http://www.ebi.ac.uk/efo/EFO_0005031) and
  * `chip protocol` (*protocol*)  the ChIP protocol used

+###ChIP-seq for histone modifications

+ChIP-seq histone modification experiments should have an `assay type` of  [ChIP-seq](http://www.ebi.ac.uk/efo/EFO_0002692) and an `experiment target` child term of [SO:0001700](http://www.sequenceontology.org/browser/current_svn/term/SO:0001700) for histone modifications.

+Required:

  * `chip antibody provider` (*text*) the name of the company, laboratory or person that provided the antibody e.g. Diagneode
  * `chip antibody catalog` (*text*)  the catalog from which the antibody was purchased e.g. pAb-003-050
  * `chip antibody lot` (*text*) the lot identifier of the antibody e.g. A5051-001P